yu-ming-chen/tp/docs/DeveloperGuide.md

 ![Undo redo object diagram for step 4](diagrams/UndoRedoState3.png)

 Step 5: The user makes changes to NUSave data by creating a `Budget` named "demo2".
-A `VersionedNusave` is instantiated with a deep copy of the `BudgetList` from `Nusave` and `BudgetIndex` from `State` before the change is made. `HistoryManager<VersionedNusave>` adds this `VersionedNusave` to the doubly linked list before moving its pointer forward.
+Before the change is made, a `VersionedNusave` is instantiated in case the user wants to undo. `HistoryManager<VersionedNusave>` adds this `VersionedNusave` to the doubly linked list before moving its pointer forward.

 ![Undo redo object diagram for step 5](diagrams/UndoRedoState4.png)